Niger attack came after 'massive intelligence failure,' source says

 WASHINGTON — A senior congressional aide who has been briefed on the deaths of four U.S. servicemen in Niger says the ambush by militants stemmed in part from a "massive intelligence failure."

-The Pentagon has said that a force of 40 to 50 militants ambushed a 12-man U.S. force in Niger on Oct.
-4, killing four and wounding two others.
+The Pentagon has said that 40 to 50 militants ambushed a 12-man U.S. force in Niger on Oct.
+4, killing four and wounding two.
 The U.S. patrol was seen as routine and had been carried out nearly 30 times in the six months before the attack, the Pentagon has reported.

 The aide, who spoke on condition of anonymity because he is not authorized to speak publicly, said the House and Senate armed services committees have questions about the scope of the U.S. mission in Niger, and whether the Pentagon is properly supporting the troops on the ground there.

-There was no U.S. overhead surveillance of the mission, he said, and no American quick reaction force available to rescue the troops if things went wrong.
-If it wasn't for the arrival of French fighter jets, he said, things could have been much worse for the Americans.
+There was no U.S. overhead surveillance of the mission, he said, and no American quick-reaction force available to rescue the troops if things went wrong.
+If it weren't for the arrival of French fighter jets, he said, things could have been much worse for the Americans.

 Congress also has many unanswered questions about what happened, he said, including about the specifics of the mission that day and the accounts lawmakers have been given about the timeline of the attack and rescue.